aciupan/aciupan.github.io/index.md

 #
 layout: home
 ---
 Hi!
 I'm Andrei Ciupan.
-Find out more about me, check out my papers or my github.
+I'm interested in research and new topics in computer science, statistics and economics.
+Find out more about me, check out my papers and my github.